The Principle of Buddha Dharma

 • Non-fulfillment of one's most cherished desires

-• being attached to the five elemental aggregates which composed by our mind and body
+• being attached to the five elemental aggregates which are composed by our mind and body

 2. Truth of the Cause of Suffering (Second Truth)

-Sakyamuni Buddha revealed that our life is full of sufferings.
+Sakyamuni Buddha revealed that our life is full of suffering.
 The four basic sufferings he revealed are unavoidable sufferings for human beings.
-He revealed that the cause of our sufferings is our helpless passions.
-The Buddha teaches that cause of our sufferings is within us, so he encouraged us to look our inside.
+He revealed that the cause of our suffering is our helpless passions.
+The Buddha teaches that the cause of our sufferings is within us, so he encourages us to look inside.

 3. Casting-off Suffering (Third Truth)